ochi12/neodent.nvim/README.md

 # neodent.nvim
 Neodent is a very simple Neovim plugin that allows you to set indentation of a specific file extension without writing verbous commands.

+# Quickstart
+## Example for Lazy